Sofubi: Culture

 Sofubi has become a subcultural movement in Japan, typically being primarily made for adult collectors rather than as children's playthings.
 The movement has drawn inspiration from various sources, including ero guro nansensu, graffiti, shunga, tattoos, Lowbrow art, Superflat, and folk toys such as kokeshi.
 Social media connections are important in sofubi circles, as fans use these platforms to show off their collections and artists use them to announce new products and what events they'll be attending.
 While being interviewed for a Tokyo Weekender article, popular sofubi artist Izumonster explains, "If you want to know how to buy them, follow everyone’s accounts".
 The limited releases of sofubi toys have significantly contributed to their popularity with collectors.
 The culture is highly collaborative – independent artists are often assisted in production and distrubtion by larger companies such as Medicom Toy, which was founded in 1996 and primarily produces sofubi.

-A sofubi toy of the cat kaiju Negora, designed by Konatsu.

 Sofubi toys have a significant female following, with notable artists in the subculture such as Konatsu, Chiba, and Kaori Hinata being female themselves.
 Some sofubi production companies are family businesses.
 Sofubi is also collected and produced in other countries, including the United States, France, and especially other Asian countries such as Hong Kong and Taiwan.
 Sofubi creators and fans gather at conventions and events around the world such as the Taipei Toy Festival and the London Toy Fair in order to sell, trade, and show off limited edition sofubi.
 In Japan, sofubi is often sold at events like the art expo Design Festa and the anime figure-centric event Wonder Festival.
 One of the biggest events for sofubi collectors is Super Fest, which usually has a dedicated area for sofubi.

 Like sneakers, sofubi toys are sometimes viewed as investments and "flipped" by online resellers.
 The rise in second-hand sales and flipping culture is a topic of concern among sofubi artists, who have tried to take measures to prioritize selling to collectors over resellers.
 Toy designer Candie Bolton tells The Japan Times: "In general it’s frowned upon to see a toy (at a resale shop) because it means the person who bought it doesn’t really want it."